tillitis/dev-tillitis/hugo/content/hw/_index.md

 (in the tillitis-key1 repository).

-Note that this, despite the name of the register, is not layout randomization.
-The running app doesn't have offsets to, say, library functions randomized.
+Note that this, despite the name of the register, is not layout randomisation.
+The running app doesn't have offsets to, say, library functions randomised.

 ## RAM Scrambler